Emilio Sosa

-Emilio Sosa (born February 23, 1967) is a costume designer for Broadway and is as of 2021 chair of the American Theatre Wing Board of Trustees in New York City.
-He has been nominated for 5 Tony Awards as a costume designer, and is best-known for his work on Topdog/Underdog, Porgy and Bess, and By the Way, Meet Vera Stark.
+Emilio Sosa (born February 23, 1967) is a costume designer for Broadway and is a former chair of the American Theatre Wing Board of Trustees in New York City.
+He has been nominated for 5 Tony Awards, won a Drama Desk Award and a Lucille Lortel Award as a costume designer, and is best-known for his work on Topdog/Underdog, Porgy and Bess, and By the Way, Meet Vera Stark.

 Early life

 Emilio Sosa was born in Santo Domingo, Dominican Republic and grew up in South Bronx, New York City.
 His interest in fashion and design started at the age of 14.
 While attending school in Harlem, he took afternoon art and design classes at Manhattan's Upper East Side, and free classes Saturdays at Parsons School of Design in Greenwich Village.
-He then attended Art and Design High School and Pratt Institute.
+He then attended Art and Design High School and Pratt Institute for his bachelor's in fashion design.

 Career

 Early career

 While attending Pratt Institute, Emilio worked a part-time job at Grace Costumes as a shopper and eventually became its creative director in 2006.
 His first design job out of college was as an assistant costume master for the Alvin Ailey Dance Company, touring domestically and internationally.

 He styled music videos for Hip Hop artists including Salt-N-Pepa, MC Lyte, and Kid Play.
 He later became an in-house stylist for director Spike Lee as an assistant costume designer on his films Bamboozled and Red Hook Summer.